anyways-open/impact-qgis-plugin/README.md

 The documentation for users can be found [here](https://docs.anyways.eu/qgis-plugin/)

+The source of the user documentation is kept [in the anyways/docs repo](https://github.com/anyways-open/docs/tree/develop/src/qgis-plugin)

 The rest of this document contains technical instructions for developers.

 Development hints